 ** History of the Equal Vote PDX chapter

 There was a 4 month process with over a hundred people actively meeting regularly and engaging across a number of forums and thousands more following our progress.
-Getting educated and debating the issues was a priority and once the population felt confident that they could make an educated decision, a vote was scheduled a month out.
-RCV OR hosted a public meeting to decide on a voting system to take to ballot initiative in April 2017.
+Getting educated and debating the issues was a priority, and once the population felt confident that they could make an educated decision, a vote was scheduled a month out. in April 2017 RCV OR hosted a public meeting to decide on a voting system to take to ballot initiative.
 STAR Voting won that vote by a significant margin.
 (STAR was called SRV or Score Runoff Voting at the time.)
 It was also decided that the group would still be supportive of RCV where it's been passed already and that RCV is a better choice than Plurality Voting, but that RCV would not be the goal for new initiatives.

 The week of the vote a few founding members of the chapter who still were advocating for RCV announced that they had split off from the group and that they intended to continue working on Ranked Choice Voting.
 They named their new group RCV-PDX.
 Many people found it to be misleading and confusing to use essentially the same name, especially since the splinter group was no longer representative of the decisions made by the group at large.
-RCV-PDX is not affiliated with the statewide group RCV-OR or the Portland Chapter of RCV-OR.
+RCV-PDX is not affiliated with the statewide group RCV-OR.